Solaireis/CWC-Application-Security-Project/Tasks.md

 ### Cryptographic Failures

 #### Implemented:
+- Using Python's [secrets module](https://docs.python.org/3/library/secrets.html#module-secrets) to generate an ID for sensitive actions such as for JWT tokens.
+  - Recommended by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html#secure-random-number-generation) to ensure higher entropy
 - Secure Flask Secret Key using `secrets.token_bytes(512)` (4096 bits)
   - Unlikely to be guessed ($2^{4096}$ possible keys)
   - Prevent session cookie from being tampered with
+  - Automatically rotated at the end of each month
   - In the event that the key is leaked, the key can be simply rotated using [Google Cloud Platform Secret Manager API](https://cloud.google.com/secret-manager)
 - [Argon2](https://pypi.org/project/argon2-cffi/) for hashing passwords
   - Argon2 will generate a random salt using `os.urandom(nBytes)` which is more secure than setting your own salt